HarryEm/Titanic/readme.md

+# Kaggle Titanic

-# This is a collection of files to create two pieces exploring Kaggle's Titanic dataset.
+This is a collection of files to create two pieces exploring Kaggle's Titanic dataset.

 ## TitanicKernelKaggle is my first attempt at a full scale data project